KubeVirt VM Outage Scenario - Kraken

 - Chaos Injection: Deletes the VMI using the KubeVirt API

-- Wait Period: Waits for the specified duration
+- Wait for Running: Waits for VMI to become running again, up to the timeout specified

 - Recovery Monitoring: Checks if the VMI is automatically restored